xmlns="http://www.w3.org/2000/svg" viewBox="0 0 54 54">

 1. How do I book a vaccination appointment?

-You will receive an invitation by Digital Post between 13 September and 20 September.
-Once you receive your invitation, you can book an appointment at www.vacciner.dk.
+You will receive an invitation by Digital Post in September 2024 at www.vacciner.dk.

 If you need help to book an appointment for your vaccination, you can contact your region.
 You can find their phone number here: